Seeta Maryam Margaret

 Seeta Maryam Margaret is a 1978 Pakistani Urdu-language film directed by Hassan Tariq.

 It is written by Agha Hassan Imtisal with music composed by A. Hameed.
 It features Rani in the titular roles with Muhammad Ali, Talish, Nayyar Sultana, Qavi and Deeba in prominent roles with Shahid in a special appearance.

-It was among the last films of Nayyar Sultana.
+It was among the last films of Nayyar Sultana and earned a silver jubilee status at the box office.

 Plot

-Safia abandons her new born twin baby girls on the road and attempts suicide in the river.
-Her daughters are taken away by two passerby; a Hindu man with no children — Bhagwan Daas and a Christian club owner — Mr. Nameless.
+Safia abandoned her newborn twin baby girls at the side of the road and attempted to drown herself in a river.
+Two passers-by, a childless Hindu man named Bhagwan Daas and a Christian club owner known only as Mr Nameless, took the girls away.

-Bhagwan Daas brings up the baby girl with his wife Lajwanti who loves her like her own child.
-They raise her according to the teachings of their religion and named her Seeta.
-At the age of 7–8, Seeta is found by her mother who then takes him away and raises her according to her religion, Islam.
-Her mother and uncle change her name to Maryam and make it clear on her that she has been rescued which creates confusion in her mind about her identity.
+Bhagwan Daas and his wife, Lajwanti, adopted one of the girls and raised her as their own daughter.
+They raised her according to their religion and named her Seeta.
+When Seeta was nearly eight, her birth mother found her and took her away to be raised according to Islamic teachings.
+They changed her name to Maryam and emphasised that she had been rescued, causing her to question her identity.

-In the meantime, the popular dancer of Blue Moon Club Margaret is persuaded by Mr. Nameless to take advantage of the rich persons who visit her.
-Margaret, the twin sister of Maryam later falls for Rashid, Maryam's cousin who loves her.
-When Maryam discovers that she is her sister, she plans to switch places with her so that her sister can get the love for which she yearns.
+Meanwhile, Margaret, a popular dancer at the Blue Moon Club, was persuaded by Mr Nameless to exploit wealthy patrons who visited her.
+Margaret is Maryam's twin sister and later falls for Rashid, Maryam's cousin, who also loves her.
+When Maryam discovers that Margaret is her twin sister, she plans to switch places with her so that Margaret can experience the love she yearns for.